ngokhoaanh/ngokhoaanh.github.io/index.md

 [![Open Notebook](https://img.shields.io/badge/Jupyter-Open_Notebook-blue?logo=Jupyter)](projects/Rapport_Stats_indus_Remy.pdf)

-<div style="text-align: justify">In this engaging project, we navigate the intersections of industrial statistics, environmental science, and economics to address a real-world challenge.
-The study focuses on flood management, specifically the determination of optimal embankment heights to minimize potential risks.

-Our data originates from real-life scenarios, harnessing research on floods, water flow, and economic models.
-The objective is to calculate the most suitable embankment height, balancing the need for flood protection and economic feasibility.

-We approach the problem from three distinct research directions, each providing a unique lens to interpret the data and inform the solution:

-Historical Measurement-Based Approach: This approach utilizes historical measurement records to determine the embankment height, capitalizing on past data to inform future flood management strategies.
+<div style="text-align: justify">This project represents a comprehensive exploration at the nexus of industrial statistics, environmental science, and economics, targeting a pragmatic challenge in flood management.
+Our focus is on determining the optimal embankment heights to mitigate flood risks effectively.
+The foundation of our study is a robust dataset derived from real-world flood events, water flow dynamics, and economic impact assessments.
+The goal is to ascertain the most appropriate embankment height that not only offers adequate flood defense but also maintains economic viability.
+We adopt a three methodological approach, each offering a distinct perspective to analyze the data and shape our conclusions:

+***Historical Measurement-Based Approach***: Leveraging historical flood data, this approach aims to utilize past measurement records as a guide for future embankment design, providing a practical, experience-based perspective.

-Hydraulic Model-Based Approach: This approach uses hydraulic models to forecast water flow patterns and flood likelihood, facilitating the identification of the optimal embankment height from an engineering perspective.
+***Hydraulic Model-Based Approach***: Here, we employ hydraulic modeling techniques to simulate water flow patterns and predict flood probabilities, offering an engineering-centric viewpoint for optimal embankment height determination.

-Economic Model-Based Approach: In this approach, we integrate economic models to analyze the costs associated with different embankment heights, aligning flood protection measures with economic realities.
+***Economic Model-Based Approach***: This facet of our study integrates economic modeling to assess the financial implications of various embankment heights, ensuring our flood protection strategies are economically sustainable.

-By traversing these three research paths, we aim to converge on a solution that considers multiple factors, thus ensuring a robust and comprehensive resolution to the challenge at hand.</div>
+Through the integration of these three distinct research methodologies, our project aims to arrive at a multi-faceted solution that encapsulates a broad range of considerations, thereby ensuring a robust and comprehensive approach to flood management.</div>
 <br>
 <center><img src="images/fiabilite.png"></center>
 <br>